ekzhang/graphon/README.md

 ## Features

+Graphon implements the [GQL](https://www.gqlstandards.org/home) language, which is defined in the [ISO/IEC 39075:2024](https://www.iso.org/standard/76120.html) international standard for operations on property graphs.

-In addition to the core GQL language that includes graph pattern-matching queries, transactional updates, catalog changes, and list data types, Graphon also supports:
+The core GQL language includes graph pattern-matching queries, transactional updates, catalog changes, and list data types.
+Graphon also implements:

-- `CREATE INDEX` on the properties of nodes and relationships
+- Index creation via `CREATE INDEX` on the properties of nodes and relationships
 - Snapshot isolation for concurrent transactions

+The following ancillary features are not supported:

+- Having multiple directories and schemas in one database
+- Having multiple graphs in one database
+- Graph, node, and edge types
+- Named procedures
+- Timezone offset as per-session state (UTC is assumed)

 You could consider using Graphon when you want something small and low-overhead, yet still powerful.